 When to Go

-From June to August, during the height of summer and peak tourist season, temperatures hover around 25°C – 35°C. The cool breeze from the Atlantic offers a welcome break from the heat.
-If you want to avoid the seasonal visitors and cash in on out of season hotel rates, the ideal time to visit Lisbon would be the beginning (May/June) or end (September/October) of summer.
-June sees a month of festivities, with street parties, festivals and concerts across the city.
+From June to August, during the height of summer and peak tourist season, temperatures hover around 25 °C – 35 °C. The cool breeze from the Atlantic offers a welcome break from the heat.
+If you want to avoid the seasonal visitors and cash in on out-of-season hotel rates, the ideal time to visit Lisbon would be the beginning (May/June) or the end (September/October) of summer.
+June sees a month of festivities, with street parties, festivals, and concerts across the city.

 Where to Stay in Lisbon

 I stayed with friends in the Principe Real neighborhood, where the streets are lined with trendy bars and the city’s hottest restaurants.
 The city is small, and from here you can walk pretty much everywhere – just be prepared for the hills!
 There are lots of nice holiday lettings in the area so if you’d prefer a villa to a hotel, Lisbon is the place to be!